Cuculiformes / Cuculidae / Hierococcyx

 Distribution & Habitat

-The species occurs across Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Pakistan, the Philippines, Singapore, Taiwan, Thailand, and Vietnam, with vagrant occurrences on Christmas Island.
-The subspecies H. s. bocki of the Malay Peninsula, Sumatra, and Borneo is typically treated as a separate species, the dark hawk-cuckoo.
-Its natural habitats include temperate forest and subtropical or tropical mangrove forest.
+Breeds from temperate Asia along the Himalayas to East Asia, with many populations wintering further south.
+Found in Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Pakistan, the Philippines, Singapore, Taiwan, Thailand, and Vietnam.
+Recorded as a vagrant on Christmas Island.
+Natural habitats include temperate forest and subtropical or tropical mangrove forest.
+The subspecies H. s. bocki of the Malay Peninsula, Sumatra, and Borneo is usually considered a separate species.

 Behavior & Ecology